-Section 503.2.3 of the International Fire Code is not adopted and the following is substituted:
+Section 503.2.2 of the International Fire Code is not adopted and the following is substituted:

-Surface (IFC 503.2.3). ((Fire apparatus access roads shall be designed and maintained to support the imposed loads of 25 tons)) New facilities or buildings, or portions thereof, shall be accessible to fire apparatus by way of an approved fire apparatus access road with an asphalt, concrete or other approved driving surface suitable for all-weather driving and capable of supporting the imposed load of fire apparatus weighing at least 75,000 pounds, or other weight as required by the ((F))fire ((M))marshal, and shall ((be provided with a surface so as to provide all-weather driving capabilities that)) comply with K.C.C. chapter 14.42((, King County Road Standards)) and the provisions of this chapter.
+Surface (IFC 503.2.2). ((Fire apparatus access roads shall be designed and maintained to support the imposed loads of 25 tons)) Fire apparatus access roads shall be designed and maintained to be accessible with an asphalt, concrete or other approved driving surface suitable for all-weather driving and capable of supporting the imposed load of fire apparatus weighing at least 75,000 pounds, or other weight as required by the ((F))fire ((M))marshal, and shall ((be provided with a surface so as to provide all-weather driving capabilities that)) comply with K.C.C. chapter 14.42((, King County Road Standards)) and the provisions of this chapter.

-SECTION 168.
+SECTION 172.
 Ordinance 7980, Section 1, as amended, and K.C.C.
 17.04.420 are hereby amended to read as follows: